Left Out On A Playdate? The Woes of the Stroppy Sibling.

 Now we are at the arsenic stage of the summer holidays when kids are really missing their school pals and the novelty of late nights, iPads and probably far too much junk TV is wearing thin.

-Ieuan wandered around with his best 'devil child' pout.
-"I want friends overrrrrrr.
-I want to play with boys.
-They're leaving me out" (They weren't).
+Ieuan wandered around with his best ‘devil child’ pout.
+“I want friends overrrrrrr.
+I want to play with the boys.
+They’re leaving me out” (They weren’t).
+So, what do you do when one sibling is left out on a playdate?
+Tricky.

 I offered him numerous forms of entertainment and items containing sugar but these found no favour.